dpghoshal/gogolghoshal/_posts/2011-05-04-stop-smileying.md

 What do you think?

 See you in the comments!
-Test

 * * *